The emergence of passive galaxies in the early Universe: Confirmation of the passive nature of the candidates from their sub-mm emission

 \subsection{ALMA archival observations}

 Out of the five CANDELS fields, only three are accessible by ALMA (GOODS-S, UDS and COSMOS).
 This reduces the number of candidates over which the validation method can be attempted to 53.
-A search in the ALMA archive returned observations in Band 6 and 7 for 41 of them (29 in GOODS-S, 9 in UDS, 3 in COSMOS).
+A search in the ALMA archive returned observations in Band 6 and 7 for 41 of them.
+Nine candidates in UDS and three candidates in COSMOS were observed in Band 7, with one of the latter also observed in Band 6.
+21 and 19 candidates in GOODS-S have been observed in Band 6 and 7, respectively, with 11 observed in both bands.
 Band 3 and 4 observations, available for a fraction of the sources, give less stringent constraints and have not been used.